logikum/md-doc-site/contents/1.0/documentation/components/layouts.md

 A layout file is a special segment file that composes the shape of a web page.
 A layout file has __.html__ extension, and the default name is `layout.html`.
 The name of the default layout file can be set in the [configuration].
-The layout files belong to the components.
+The layout files belong to the `/components`.
 A site must have a default layout file, that is achievable in two ways:

 1. There is a layout file in the root of the components directory.
 2. There is a layout file in each language directories of the components directory.

-If there is a layout file in the root directory and in the language directory, then the language specific one is used.
+If there is a layout file in the root directory and another with same name in a language directory, then the language specific one is used.
 A layout file differs from the segment files in one thing only:

 > The layout file has a content segment (`{{ob}}{ content }}`).